 Members of the public may be mentioned by name on the website, for example, in public meeting agendas and minutes, library event descriptions or photos, as bidders on public projects or as contributors to Web page content.
-If identified at all, children are mentioned by first name or name of school/group only.

 Cookies are small text files placed on user computers by a website to enable customization of individual visits.
 Some Library electronic services, such as the Library Catalog and remote databases, place temporary cookies for current sessions.
 These cookies do not capture personal information or compromise visitor privacy, and are deleted when sessions are ended.
 Visitors can refuse the cookie by using instructions provided in browsers, which may result in an inability to access some library services from computers outside the Library.

 The Library is very concerned about the issue of children's privacy.
 We ask all children using services on our website or on websites affiliated with the Library to limit the amount of personal information they provide.
 We do not ask for more personal information from children than is necessary to participate in the activity in question.